beyarkay/masters-thesis/src/01_introduction.md

 (with the 51\textsuperscript{st} class representing all background hand movements).

-The rest of this chapter is as follows\footnote{This chapter has broken references some sections that look like ?? because I've excluded the content of all other chapters so that the PDF easier to manage.
-These references will be fixed when the entire PDF is compiled as one document.}: Section
+The rest of this chapter is as follows: Section \ref{sec:01-problem-statement}
-\ref{sec:01-problem-statement} will describe the problem to be solved.
+will describe the problem to be solved.
+Section \ref{sec:01-research-questions}
+will pose the research questions related to the problem.
 Section
-\ref{sec:01-research-questions} will pose the research questions related to the problem.
-Section \ref{sec:01-contributions} lists the software and the dataset contributions of the thesis.
-Finally, Section \ref{sec:01-thesis-structure}
-describes the structure of the thesis and the layout of the chapters.
+\ref{sec:01-contributions} lists the software and the dataset contributions of the thesis.
+Finally, Section \ref{sec:01-thesis-structure} describes the structure of the thesis and the layout of the chapters.

 # Problem Statement \label{sec:01-problem-statement}

 <!-- prettier-ignore-start -->
 \begin{framed}
-    Ascertain the feasibility of a commercially viable gesture recognition device that is capable of implicit segmentation, and evaluate its ability to replace a full QWERTY keyboard as an input device.
+    Ascertain the feasibility of a commercially-viable gesture recognition device that is capable of implicit segmentation, and evaluate its ability to replace a full QWERTY keyboard as an input device.
 \end{framed}